 The IndyCar series is as old as car racing in the United States, dating back to the earliest days of motoring.
 The first series of IndyCar ran from 1909 to 1955 and was run by the American Automobile Association (AAA).

 - The very first IndyCar race was in Portland, Oregon in June 1909, and featured six cars, driving 14.6 miles around a track (three laps) with an average speed of 56 miles per hour.

 - In its inaugural season, the IndyCar series consisted of 23 races – both street racing and dirt tracks.
 Indeed, as evidence of the nascent stage of the series, the final race was a 480 miles race from Los Angeles to Phoenix.

-Indeed, it wasn’t until 1911 that the flagship event of the IndyCar series began – the Indianapolis 500.
+Indeed, it wasn’t until 1911 that the flagship event of the IndyCar series began – the Indianapolis 500 at the Indianapolis Motor Speedway.
 Prior to that, races at Indianapolis were 50, 100, or 200 miles across a brick-lined rack.

 The majority of tracks in the earliest days of the Indy series were wooden board tracks, although these were gradually replaced by concrete tracks as wooden boards became too expensive to maintain, particularly during the Great Depression.